 - Avoid untreated tap water or unchlorinated swimming pools.
-Heating bathing water or drinking water to 50°C for 5 minutes kills cercariae.
+Heating bathing water or drinking water to 50°C for five minutes kills cercariae.
 Alternatives such as iodine or chlorine treatment may be used.

 - Filtering water with paper coffee filters removes cercariae.

-- Schistosomiasis, DPDx, Centers for Disease Control & Prevention
+Schistosomiasis; DPDx, Centers for Disease Control and Prevention.